Project Risk Matrix

 A visual explanation is shown in the image above.
 The Project Risk Matrix can be described as a matrix with the following quadrants:

-1. Low Risk: Risks that are unlikely to occur and have minimal impact if they do, e.g. a minor delay in delivery.
+4. Low Impact / Low Probability: Risks that are unlikely to occur and will have a minor impact.
+Example: Minor administrative errors.

 What is the purpose of the Project Risk Matrix?